VBayesLab/VBLabDocs/Example.md

 ---
 layout: default
-title: Examples
+title: VBLabs Examples
-description: "Model supported by VBLab"
+description: "Examples of using VBLab for fitting models and making prediction"
 nav_order: 7
 has_children: true
 permalink: /example/
 ---